usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

 A Rascal program consists of a number of ((Module Declarations)), each stored in a separate file with the extension `.rsc`.

-Throughout a Rascal program, comments are prefixed by `//` and the language also provides more meaningful code comments, described in ((Doc Annotations)).

-A Rascal program can have *one* `main()` function declared as its entry point.
+A Rascal program can have `main()` functions declared as its entry point.
+The execution context decides which main function will run, by selecting  main ((Module)) from which the `main` function is chosen.

 Just like any other Rascal function, `main()` has typed arguments and a return type, but unlike other functions, the keyword arguments of `main()` can be automatically translated from same name parameters passed at the command line.

 There are two variants of `main()`:

-1. Accepting just one argument of type `list[str]`
+1. Accepting just one positional argument of type `list[str]`: `int main(list[str] arguments) { ... }`
-2. Accepting keyword arguments of varying types
+2. Accepting keyword arguments of varying types: `int main(str name="", int age=-1) { ... }`

 In the first case, the declaration of `main()`, its arguments and  their effect are similar to the way ``main()`` is declared and used in languages such as C and Java.
 That is, any command-line arguments are passed to the program without any further processing as an array of strings.

 But in the second case, any arguments to `main()` are automatically [marshalled](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) to their named keyword counterparts and get validated according to their declared type.

 #### Examples